OpenSwitchNOS/openswitch-ops-webui/docs/webui_dev_guide.md

         expect(RenderActions.postRequestErr.calls.count()).toEqual(1);
     });

-Notice that we are using a version of the **AjaxStubRequest** function that access an response error code (i.e. 500).
-Now, save the file.
+Notice that in this case we are calling **AjaxStubRequest** with a response error code (i.e. 500).

+Now, save the file:

     Test Suite For MyTestActions
       ✔ completes correctly
       ✔ fails correctly

-Congradulations!
+Congratulations!
 You've just unit tested you new Actions!

 Keep in mind that all Actions, Stores and utility modules should have full unit tests.